 Much of the peninsula does afford views of the bay from a distance.
 The gentle hills in Belmont and San Carlos and the Emerald Hills area of Redwood City each have areas with wonderful vistas (not exclusively these areas, of course), but you’ll have to find them on a case by case basis.

 The South Bay

-In the San Jose area, with a little elevation there can again be views of the San Francisco Bay in the distance.
-In some of the pastoral sections of the east foothills, there are some lakes and ponds, fed by streams which are often seasonal but in some cases year round.
+Like the Peninsula, with a little elevation there can again be sweeping views of the San Francisco Bay in the distance.
+You might find these in San Jose’s east foothills and pockets along the west valley among other areas.
+In some of the pastoral sections of the east foothills, there are some lakes and ponds, fed by streams which are often seasonal and in some cases year round.
 (In one area, there are even eagles found in winter!)